odsti/datasets/titanic/README.md

 Mr. William Henry".
-[ET's page on Törnquist](https://www.encyclopedia-titanica.org/titanic-survivor/william-henry-tornquist.html) suggests that he should in fact have ticket number 370160, shared with his fellow employees of American Line (see ET link above).
+[ET's page on Törnquist](https://www.encyclopedia-titanica.org/titanic-survivor/william-henry-tornquist.html) suggests that he should in fact have ticket number 370160, shared with his fellow employees of American Line.

 See the [ET crew
 lists](https://www.encyclopedia-titanica.org/titanic-crew-lists) for the